benjamin-robertson/acsc_e8_application_control/README.md

       }
     }

+For more information on how to construct applocker rules, please see https://forge.puppet.com/modules/fervid/applocker documentation.

 ## Limitations

 Currently, we are unable to set the Applocker rules to run in audit only.
 This is due to a limitation in the underlying custom type.